NeoResearch/neo-tests/README.md

 ### Simple and easy

+This procedure requires two steps (A1 and -A2 or A3-), all of them described below.

-#### Build everything and generated a personalized image of the desired private blockchain ecosystem
+#### A1 - Build everything and generated a personalized image of the desired private blockchain ecosystem

 1. Run `setup_test_image.sh`

-This procedure will run the two steps (A1 and A2) described below.
-In addition, it will commit an image will nodes already running with a genesis wallet.
+Basically, this step commits an image with all nodes already running with a genesis wallet.

+Jump to step 2 or 3.

-#### Execute a personalized privatenet
+#### A2 - Execute a personalized privatenet

-1. After Go to the root folder of this project
-1. Run  the new committed `neo-privatenet-neoresearch-integrations`  with  `docker_run.sh`
+1. After going to the root folder of this project, run  the new committed `neo-privatenet-neoresearch-integrations`  with  `docker_run.sh`
 1. Access the Docker virtual environment with `bash-priv.sh`
 1. Currently, you can monitor the blockchain accessing `/neo-python` and typing `neopy`, as well as checking neo-cli nodes (currently, static set to 4) in its attached screens.

+#### A3 - Execute all current functionalities

+1. After going to the root folder of this project, simply run `build_everything.sh`

+### Other additional possibilities and features

-### A1 (additional possibilities) - Only create a modified neo-cli with modified neo-blockchain or neo-cli files
+#### F1 - Only create a modified neo-cli with modified neo-blockchain or neo-cli files

 1. Go to `docker-build-neo-cli` folder
 1. Execute the script `docker_build_run_copy_stop`